GRADES 11-12

 This course introduces students to the world of marketing and advertising and the powerful impact it plays in our economy.
 Through research, planning, and practical experience, students will discover how important the role of marketing plays in the sports and entertainment industries, as well as entertainment industries across the globe.
 Other areas of study include the marketing mix, market segmentation, economic utility, the functions of marketing, elements of selling, and distribution.
 Students will create their own marketing plan on a product or service.
 Through using Naviance, they will uncover possible career choices in this field.
 They will also complete an individual business hypothesis on a topic or subject of interest approved by instructor.

-Advanced Placement (AP) Computer Science Principles (10158)
+Advanced Placement (AP) Computer Science Principles [10158]

 Credit: 1.0

 Students will develop computational thinking skills vital for success, such as computational tools to analyze and study data and working with large data sets to analyze, visualize, and draw conclusions from trends.
 The course engages students in the creative aspects of the field by allowing them to develop computational skills based on their interests using the C++ Programming Language.
 Students will also develop effective communication and collaborative skills by working individually and in collaboration to solve problems, and will discuss and write about the world.
 Students taking this course should plan to take the Advanced Placement test given in May to receive an AP-weighted grade for the course.
+This course may be used to fulfill the requirements for the third mathematics credit.

-App Development (101523)
+App Development [101523]

 Credit: 1.0